 She didn’t let what other people thought of her, her idea, or her methods keep her from going after her goals.

 And you shouldn’t either.

 There are always going to be a lot of things that pop up in our businesses that could seem silly or desperate or like “bad ideas”.
 And some of them may be.
-But it’s our right and privilege as business owners to find that out for ourselves, to try what feels right to us.
+But it’s our right as business owners to find that out for ourselves, to try what feels right to us.
 If it flops, so be it.
 We’ll learn and move on.